Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 Duration) to work with the date and time differences.

-Period class represents an amount of time in terms of years, months, and days.
-It is commonly used to modify an existing date object values as well as to get the difference between two dates.
+Period class represents time in terms of years, months, and days.
+It is commonly used to modify an existing date object value and to get the difference between two dates.

 The following example demonstrates how you can use the